foretold-app/foretold-documentation/README.md

 ## Questions

 A question is a thing that can be predicted.
-Questions have creators who are are responsible for resolving \(answering\) them.
+Questions have creators who are responsible for resolving \(answering\) them.

 ### Distribution vs. Binary Questions